The New Orleans Saints are familiar with strong emotions as they walk off the field at Bank of America Stadium.

 2. Big-play Olave

-Prior to the season Chris Olave made it known to his WRs coach Keith Williams, and it was then made known to the head coach: Time to be a deep threat again.
+Prior to the season Chris Olave made it known to his WRs coach Keith Williams, and it was then made known to the head coach: Time for CO to be a deep threat again.

-It's an area that Olave excelled in college, but he'd simply been phased out of that part of the game with the Saints.
-It wasn't intentional, that's just what happens when a guy with "generational speed," as Olave calls it, is lining up across from you.
-The coaching staff took that to heart, and we saw Olave haul in two 50-plus-yard passes already this season after failing to log any in 2023 or 2024.
+It's an area that Olave excelled in college but he'd seemed to have been mostly phased out of that part of the game with the Saints the past two seasons.
+It wasn't necessarily intentional, that's just what happens when a guy with "generational speed," as Olave calls it, is lining up across from you.
+The coaching staff took his request to heart and the results showed.
+We saw Olave haul in two 50-plus-yard passes already this season after failing to log any in 2023 or 2024.

 Whether that success led the Saints to feeling like they could move on from Rashid Shaheed, that's what happened this week.
-It was a disappointing moment for Olave, who has been teammates with Shaheed since they entered the NFL together in 2022, but it also meant the runway is clear.
-He's now the premiere downfield threat in the Saints offense, and that was quickly delivered upon in this game.
+It was a disappointing moment for Olave, who has been teammates with Shaheed since they entered the NFL together in 2022, but it also meant his runway is as clear as he's ever had it.
+He's now the premium downfield threat in the Saints offense, and that was quickly delivered upon in this game.

-With the Saints facing third down and needing a spark, Olave beat Panthers star DB Jaycee Horn downfield and Shough found him in stride for a 62-yard touchdown that marked the longest of his career.
-Olave also hauled in a one-handed grab for 14-yards later in the game for good measure.
+With the Saints facing third down and needing a spark in the second quarter, Olave beat Panthers star DB Jaycee Horn downfield and Shough found him in stride for a 62-yard touchdown that marked the longest of both players' careers.
+Olave also hauled in a one-handed grab for 14 yards later in the game for good measure.

-It was a play that set the tone for the rest of the game, but also one that helped Olave settle in after battling significant anxiety in the buildup to the game.
-The WR said he was fine during the week, but as he went out for warmups a lot of the emotions came rushing back surrounding what happened on the same field a year ago when Olave was taken off on a stretcher with a significant head injury that ended his season and threatened his career.
-It was trauma that Olave is still navigating, and he relied on his teammates, coaches and his father -- who has been in attendance at all of the Saints' games this season -- to navigate.
+It was a play that set the tone for the rest of the game, but also one that helped Olave settle in after battling significant anxiety in the buildup to it.
+The WR said he was fine throughout the week, but as he went out for warmups a lot of the emotions came rushing back surrounding what happened on the same field a year ago.
+Olave was taken off on a stretcher early in that with a significant head injury that ended his season and threatened his career.
+It was trauma that Olave is still navigating, and he relied on his teammates, coaches and his father -- who has been in attendance at all of the Saints' games this season -- to manage.
 He delivered with a 5-catch, 104 yard game that marked his first 100-yard performance since his rookie season.

 "It was a tough situation from last year, it ended my season, so just coming back here, first time playing here again, I’m glad I had the performance I had," he said, "but I couldn’t do it without my teammates and my coaches and everybody around me.”